TR4V0LT4/rainfall/README.md

 rainfall/
 ├── README.md           # This file
 ├── writeup.md         # Detailed solutions for all levels
-├── level2/            # Level-specific files and exploits
-├── test/              # Test scripts and utilities └── passwords.txt      # Collected passwords from each level
+└── passwords.txt      # Collected passwords from each level
 ```